khaledmitkees/flutter-kanban-board/README.md

 * Delete a task.
 * Add a task
 * Add a board
+* Export to csv
+* See completed tasks
 * Crashlytics
 * Google Analytics
 * Localization [en, de]